-Revenue relates to the two business segments of fund management and owned insurance businesses, whilst cost of sales relates solely to the fund management activities.
-All revenues are from the one geographical area of North America.
+Revenue and cost of sales relates to the two business activities of fund management and owned insurance businesses.
+All revenues except £246,583 (2021: £nil) are from the one geographical area of North America with AILAC related revenues being from Europe.